guillaumeme/dtaianomaly/README.md

 #### 2. Detecting anomalies

-The `TimeSeriesAnomalyDetector` class is the main class of this package as it is the base of all time series anomaly detection algorithms.
+The `TimeSeriesAnomalyDetector` class is the main class of `dtaianomaly` as it is the base of all time series anomaly detection algorithms.
 The main methods of this class are:

 1. `fit(trend_data: np.ndarray, labels: np.array = None)` to fit the anomaly detector.
 The